ibm-cloud-docs/sap/sap-fast-path-site-map-vmware-sddc.md

 ## Learn
 {: #fast-path-vmware-sddc-learn}

-An Infrastructure-as-a-Service (IaaS) environment consists primarily of compute, storage, and network components from a specified region (such as the US) and a designated site location (also referred to as zone, which is a data center site).For more information:
+An Infrastructure-as-a-Service (IaaS) environment consists primarily of compute, storage, and network components from a specified region (such as the US) and a designated site location (also referred to as zone, which is a data center site).
+For more information:
 - [IBM Cloud Classic Infrastructure environment introduction](/docs/sap?topic=sap-classic-env-introduction)